Resident Agent Philippines: Appointment, Requirements and how to change your Resident Agent

 A Resident agent that is of foreign nationality must have a valid Philippine visa at the time of issuance.

-Resident Agent Requirements are simply that this person or entity resides in the Philippines and is of good standing.
+The purpose of the resident agent requirements is mainly to determine that this person or entity resides in the Philippines and is of good standing.

-To be precise, a Philippine Resident Agent may be:
+A Philippine Resident Agent may be:

-• A foreigner residing in the Philippines
+• A foreigner residing in the Philippines of legal age

-• A local residing in the Philippines
+• A local residing in the Philippines of legal age

-• A domestic corporation of good standing, certified by the SEC
+• A domestic corporationof good standing, certified by the SEC

 A Certificate of Good Standing by the SEC is a document that states that a company has complied with SEC reportorial requirements.